AaltoSciComp/scicomp-docs/triton/apps/generative_ai_tools.rst

 -----------------------------------------------------------------
 For those who prefer command-line interfaces (CLI) for interacting with AI models, Triton offers a specially designed tool.
 This CLI tool leverages local resources to facilitate a chat with locally available open-source models.
 To start the tool, run this executable file:
+XXXX.py

 Once the tool is running, you can enter prompts or queries.
-The model will process it, return a response and display it in the command-line interface.
-Enter more queries, the model will respond with context of the conversation maintained.
+The model will process it, return a response, and display it in the command-line interface.
+Enter more queries, the model will respond with the context of the conversation maintained.